amitchell94/impact-tracker/README.md

 Import the schema into your MySQL server.

 #### Setting up database using terminal
+//are all the scripts in here updated with all the latest changes in the SQL files?

-In your terminal login to your MySQL as a user with the appropriate permissions.
+ (Thats why i wouldnt put here all the scripts of the sql, just link them and the users will run them) In your terminal login to your MySQL as a user with the appropriate permissions.

 Then enter the following command to create your database.